jstnrme77/scalerrs-portal/progress.md

 - Maintaining consistent font weights: regular (400) for body text and medium/bold (500/700) for headings and emphasis
 - Removed approval buttons from Content Workflow page to make it a tracking-only tool for clients
 - Added document viewer modal that allows viewing documents without leaving the current page
-- Updated tab navigation with full borders on all sides for better visual clarity and user experience
+- Updated tab navigation with pill-shaped tabs and very compact spacing to match the provided example
+- Styled tabs with appropriate colors (dark for active, light for inactive)
+- Removed borders and shadows from page containers for a completely borderless appearance
+- Made tabs more compact for better space efficiency
+- Added separator lines under Kanban column headers for improved visual organization
+- Updated Kanban cards with light borders and removed background colors for a cleaner, more consistent appearance
+- Aligned Kanban cards with proper spacing and consistent styling
+- Increased text size in table rows to 16px for better readability
+- Made table headers bold and black for better contrast with data rows
+- Moved filter controls to be aligned with the tab navigation, positioned on the right side of the tab bar for better usability and visibility
+- Removed "Use Mock Data" button from the Content Workflow page for a cleaner production interface
-- Standardized table styling across the application with clean white backgrounds, purple borders (#9EA8FB), and light purple header backgrounds
+- Standardized table styling across the application with clean white backgrounds, explicitly removed border radius with !rounded-none, and removed outer borders for a cleaner look
 - Removed alternating row background colors from tables for a cleaner, more minimalist appearance
 - Updated Task Boards page with speech bubble comment indicators for better visual representation of comment counts
 - Enhanced Task Boards page summary header with a circular count indicator for completed tasks